coq/coq/doc/sphinx/language/gallina-extensions.rst

 This syntax can be disabled globally for printing by

-.. cmd:: Unset Printing Records.
+.. cmd:: Unset Printing Records

 For a given type, one can override this using either

-.. cmd:: Add Printing Record @ident.
+.. cmd:: Add Printing Record @ident

 to get record syntax or

-.. cmd:: Add Printing Constructor @ident.
+.. cmd:: Add Printing Constructor @ident

 to get constructor syntax.